willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 Note that in each of the success and failure cases we are using the `sinon.useFakeTimers` method, which is a way to simulate events linked to timer objects in Javascript.

-When we call the `clock.tick` method with the information contained in the configuration file, we simulate time and time changes at the time of testing, which helps us force the call to the polling event, which uses` setInterval`.
+When we call the `clock.tick` the method with the information contained in the configuration file, we simulate time and time changes at the time of testing, which helps us force the call to the polling event, which uses` setInterval`.

 ```javascript
 ...